sinistersnare/sinistersnare.github.io/content/page/about.md

 I love technology, I love to teach it, and I love to talk it.

-Currently pursuing a bachelor degree in computer science at the University of Maryland, College Park.
+I have recently graduated from the University of Maryland, College Park.
+I recieved my Bachelors degree May of 2018.
-My graduation date is May 2018.

 ## Software ##